 Improving Health Through Stronger Systems

-IMA programs adopt and address World Health Organization’s recommended six building blocks of HSS: improved health service delivery, health workforce development, information systems, access to essential medicines, health system financing, and leadership and governance.
-These HSS building blocks help IMA define the ‘ideal’ capacity of a health system, and to prioritize key HSS issues, ensuring that it doesn’t leaves gaps in support.
-Our approach facilitates a more comprehensive and sustainable approach to capacity building, increasing the government’s and communities’ abilities to sustain and own their health response.
+IMA programs adopt and address the World Health Organization’s recommended six building blocks of health systems strengthening: improved health service delivery, health workforce development, information systems, access to essential medicines, health system financing, and leadership and governance.

-IMA currently builds HSS capacity of both public and faith-based sectors.
-Faith-based health facilities are estimated to provide 30-70 percent of all health care in developing countries, particularly in remote and rural areas of Sub-Saharan Africa.
-Given their critical role, IMA develops capacity of faith-based networks to improve the quality and performance of these health facilities through close collaboration and training.
+IMA’s work underscores the importance of strengthening the capacity of both public and faith-based sectors in these six areas.
+Faith-based health facilities are estimated to provide 50 percent of all health care in developing countries, particularly in remote and rural areas of sub-Saharan Africa.
+Given their critical role, IMA develops the capacity of faith-based networks to improve the quality and performance of these health facilities through close collaboration and training.